SimonTheoret/simontheoret.github.io/index.markdown

 layout: home
 ---
 # Welcome to my personal page
 ### This is a WIP project :construction:.
-This website will be updated often and may contain incomplete sections!
+This website will be updated often and contains incomplete sections!

-For more informtions about me: [About me](/about)
+For more information about me: [About me](/about)

-For my machine learning portfolio: [Portfolio](/portfolio)
+For my ML portfolio: [Portfolio](/portfolio)

 For my cv: #INCLUDE cv.pdf HERE